jakob-fyi/ng-adv/demos/03-state-ngrx/ngrx-state/src/assets/markdown/component-store.md

-A @ngrx/component-store sample will be shown in the PWA / Realt time section of this class:
+A @ngrx/component-store sample will be shown in the PWA / Real time section of this class:

 ```typescript
 export interface OrdersState {